Australian Human Rights Commission

-The Australian Human Rights Commission is the national human rights institution of the Commonwealth of Australia, established in 1986 as the Human Rights and Equal Opportunity Commission (HREOC) and renamed in 2008.
+The Australian Human Rights Commission (AHRC) is the national human rights institution of the Commonwealth of Australia.
 It is a statutory body funded by, but operating independently of, the Australian Government.
 It is responsible for investigating alleged infringements of Australia's anti-discrimination legislation in relation to federal agencies.

-The Australian Human Rights Commission Act 1986 articulates the Australian Human Rights Commission's role and responsibilities.
-Matters that can be investigated by the Commission under the Australian Human Rights Commission Regulations 2019 include discrimination on the grounds of age, medical record, an irrelevant criminal record; disability; marital or relationship status; nationality; sexual orientation; or trade union activity.
+The AHRC was established in 1986 as the Human Rights and Equal Opportunity Commission (HREOC), which replaced an earlier Human Rights Commission (HRC) established in 1981.
+The primary governing legislation for the commission is the Australian Human Rights Commission Act 1986, but the commission also has powers under the Racial Discrimination Act 1975, the Sex Discrimination Act 1984, the Disability Discrimination Act 1992, and the Age Discrimination Act 2004.
+Matters that can be investigated by the commission under the Australian Human Rights Commission Regulations 2019 include discrimination on the grounds of age, medical record, an irrelevant criminal record; disability; marital or relationship status; nationality; sexual orientation; or trade union activity.